DanielAmes/DanielAmes.github.io/_posts/2024-12-30-monte-carlo.md

 2. A statistic whose distribution we want to know (that is, a function of the sample).

-In its most rudimentary form, the bootstrap is nothing but the application of this kind of Monte Carlo simulation to the empirical distribution of a sample.
+In its most rudimentary form, **the bootstrap is nothing but the application of this kind of Monte Carlo simulation to a function of the empirical distribution of a sample**.

+But the beauty and simplicity of the bootstrap lies in the fact that we can choose extremely complex functions of the empirical distrbution without adding complications to the bootstrap procedure.

 ## Code